ionlyseespots/ambient-design/README.md

 Ambient design is a methodology for creating layout.

 This system evolved out of the need to fully decouple markup (HTML) from presentation (CSS).
-To do that, I believe markup (HTML) needs to become the presentation format.
+To do that, I believe markup (HTML) needs to become the presentation.
+Or more specifically, presentation format.

 Ambient is about HTML as a presentation format.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.